mibi88/MibiEngine2/README.txt

 It is currently in a very early state, it isn't really usable yet, it will still change a lot, and it has very few features.

+TODO:
+[ ] Entities and scenes for easier usage.
+[ ] Make correct lighting, support multiple lights and load them to the shader
+    as uniforms when rendering a scene.
+[ ] Postprocessing
+    [ ] Bloom
+    [ ] Ambient occlusion
+[ ] Create a universal shader language that will work on any backend (by
+    converting it to the backend specific shader language when loading the shaders).
+[ ] Write a custom utility to parse the documentation in the header files.